lucacicada/slick-viewer-web-extension/README.md

 ### Rotate

-*Rotate is one of the cool feature that normally you wont find!*
+✨*Rotate is one of the cool feature that normally you wont find!*

-- Keep the right mouse button down + Mousewheel
+- 🖱️ Keep the right mouse button down + Mousewheel
-- Left click and drag on the screen edges
+- 🖱️ Left click and drag on the screen edges
-- Hold down shift to change the rotation speed
+- 🖱️ Hold down shift to change the rotation speed

 ### Zoom

-*The classic zoom, that actually works!*
+✨*The classic zoom, that actually works!*

-- Mousewheel, classic
+- 🖱️ Mousewheel, classic

 ### Pan

-*A fancy term to say, drag the image around!*
+✨ *A fancy term to say, drag the image around!*

-- Middle or left click anywhere on the screen
+- 🖱️ Middle or left click anywhere on the screen

 ### Select and enlarge an area

-*Ok you'll love this one, select an area and BOOM, you zoom in!*
+✨*Ok you'll love this one, select an area and BOOM, you zoom in!*

-- Right click and drag an area to zoom in
+- 🖱️ Right click and drag an area to zoom in

 ### Drag the image on a new tab or on your computer

 *Sometimes you just want to click and drag the image on your desktop...*

-- Shift + Left Click will preserve the original browser behavior
+- 🖱️ Shift + Left Click will preserve the original browser behavior

 ### Controls

-*Bru the keyboard, let's make good use of it!*
+🏖️ *Bru the keyboard, let's make good use of it!*

-- Spacebar or Numpad0 - Reset the image
+- ⌨️ Spacebar or Numpad0 - Reset the image

 ### Missing Features